 But seniors can even take more proactive measures before that, says Tayne.

 “The best step that seniors can take to protect themselves is screening their phone calls,” she says.
-“Program contacts into your home phone or cell phone or asked a loved one to do so.”
+“Program contacts into your home phone or cell phone or ask a loved one to do so.”

 “Seniors need to be vigilant,” says Ruchie.
 “Check the source of new emails and texts and think before you click on links and attachments.
 Do the links lead to trusted sources, like IRS.gov or SSA.gov?
 When you follow a new link, click on the padlock in the browser bar and on the certificate to verify that the website has a valid owner.
 These are basic best practices that everyone should follow.”

-The coronavirus crisis puts another target on the backs of seniors, who are already a special focus of many scammers.
+Rising prices and economic uncertainty put more targets on the backs of seniors, who are already a special focus of many scammers.
 But a few practical steps and some vigilance can help stop many of the scams before they get started, helping keep America’s seniors just a bit safer.